VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/05-deploy-to-openshift.md

 ``mvn package fabric8:deploy -Popenshift -DskipTests``{{execute}}

-After the maven build as finished, it will typically take less than 20 sec for the application to be available.
+After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
 To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:

 ``oc rollout status dc/fruits``{{execute}}

-Then either go to the openshift web console and click on the route or click [here](http://fruits-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+Then either go to the OpenShift web console and click on the route or click [here](http://fruits-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

-Make sure that you can add, edit, and remove fruits, using the web application
+Make sure that you can add, edit, and remove fruits, using the web application.

 ## Congratulations